 Becky acts as liaison for Children’s Foundation of America.
 On any given day she could be meeting with potential donors, coordinating a fundraising event, recruiting volunteers and forming partnerships with other nonprofits that can benefit from the help of our Foundation.
 Becky is currently studying sociology as well as fine art and helps organize the Claremont Art Walk.
 You will most likely find Becky working on freelance illustrations, playing the cello, mingling at a chamber of commerce event or volunteering in the community.

-Aaron’s role is keeping the day-to-day functions of the Foundation office running efficiently by answering phone calls and emails, taking in and recording donations, coordinating volunteer activities and assisting with outreach and events.
-Aaron is a musician and an art enthusiast.
-On weekends, Aaron instructs music at the Claremont Community School of Music and assists at the nonprofit’s office.
+Aaron’s role is keeping the day-to-day functions of the Foundation office running efficiently by answering phone calls and emails, taking in and recording donations, maintaining the database, and assisting with outreach and events.
+Aaron is a musician and an artist.
+On weekends, Aaron assists at the Claremont Community School of Music.

 Board of Directors

 Sharon Nagel, Member

 View the Children's Foundation of America 2016 Annual Report.